 4) Good habits are key, but don’t sweat the small stuff.

-The main idea is to be as consistent as you can and to establish good habits.
+The main goal with weight loss is to be consistent and establish good habits.
 Set up a regimen that you can stick to – maybe it’s exercising 3x a week, or maybe it’s cutting sugar from your diet.
 It’s ok to start small – you don’t have to make huge changes in your lifestyle to start.
 If you’re struggling to lose weight and you go on a food-binge or forget to exercise once in a while don’t beat yourself up about it.
 It’s ok to indulge every so often and you can always jump back on the weight-loss wagon – there’s no rush!

 Related: Why You Need a Structured Swim Plan